Back to Posts

 European Union: The AI Act

-The EU has established the most comprehensive regulatory framework globally through its AI Act, which became legally binding on August 1, 2024.
-The legislation takes a risk-based approach, categorizing AI products and uses into four distinct risk categories with corresponding requirements and prohibitions.
+The EU has established the most comprehensive regulatory framework globally through its AI Act, which became legally binding on Aug.
+1, 2024.
+The legislation takes a risk-based approach, categorizing AI systems into four tiers: unacceptable risk (prohibited), high risk (stringent requirements), limited risk (transparency obligations), and minimal risk (no additional obligations).

 United Kingdom: The UK has pursued a more flexible approach with its National AI Strategy, followed by a policy white paper titled "AI Regulation: A Pro-Innovation Approach."
 This framework is designed to be agile and iterative, recognizing the rapid evolution of AI technologies.
 Unlike the EU's comprehensive legislation, the UK emphasizes sector-specific regulation through existing regulators rather than creating new AI-specific laws.